Want to build a successful career in the precast concrete industry?

 As a professional in the precast space, your work helps create our nation’s infrastructure through sustainable buildings and bridges made with one of the most durable materials available in construction.

 The precast space affords many opportunities for advancement to construct a long, rewarding career in several different fields, including carpentry, project management, and engineering, among others.
-As a fast-growing industry, it’s looking to welcome talented employees and leaders, offering full-time jobs with fair compensation, full benefits, year-round work, and entry-level roles that start at $15 an hour.
+As a fast-growing industry, it’s looking to welcome talented employees and leaders, offering full-time jobs with fair compensation, full benefits, and year-round work.

 Ready to learn more?
 Browse our Career Center for more details and reach out to the PCI Mid-Atlantic Chapter for any specific questions you may have about building a career in precast.